dicmora/final-backend/README.md

-# WTWR (What to Wear?): Back End

-This project implements the back-end server for the WTWR application, providing a RESTful API with user authorization.
-It supports operations for users and clothing items, including creating, reading, deleting, and liking/unliking items.
+This project implements the back-end server for the news_db application, providing a RESTful API with user authorization.
+It supports operations for users and news articles, including reading, deleting, and saving articles.
 The server uses Node.js, Express, and MongoDB with Mongoose for database interaction.
-ESLint and Prettier ensure code quality, while centralized error handling manages HTTP responses (400, 404, 500).
-The backend enables the front-end to interact with a secure, fully functional
+ESLint and Prettier ensure code quality, while centralized error handling manages HTTP responses (400, 401, 404, 500).
+The backend enables the front-end to interact with a secure, fully functional API for managing users and news content.

 ## Running the Project